SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 and Python lists.
 Any function that takes a array parameter will accept a list and any array return will actually return a list.

-This conversion can be done efficently since Python are already backed by C arrays.
+This conversion can be done efficiently since Python are already backed by C arrays.

 **Functions that modify a parameter that is passed by reference:**